 Giving to a Jewish day school is not an act of charity.
 It is the recognition of our joint responsibility to ensure the future of Jewish life.
-Giving to the Adelson Educational Campus (AEC) means recognizing and appreciating what AEC means to your children and your community.
+Giving to the Adelson School means recognizing and appreciating what Adelson means to your children and your community.

 Private schools cannot exist on the revenue from tuition alone.
 Like virtually every other private educational institution, we are dependent on the generosity of our parents, grandparents, and other members of the community.

 If you have children or grandchildren at the Adelson, we invite you to join others in fulfilling the precept of tzedakah by assuming responsibility for the school that educates those you love.
 If you are a member of the Las Vegas Jewish community, we invite you to join us in supporting one of the most vibrant and critical institutions of Jewish life in our city.

 The Talmud provided the explanation more than 1500 years ago:

 אין העולם מתקים אלא בשביל הבל תינוקות של בית רבן

 “The world only exists because of the innocent breath of schoolchildren.”